22.9.07

 Considering Turkey's Transport System

 As is the case in all countries, the suitability of logistics network is one of the keys to economic growth.
 In its position as an emerging market economy, Turkey is faced with the typical challenge of upgrading its logistics infrastructure in order to meet the criteria of foreign investors.
-The aforementioned bus, dolmuş and
+The aforementioned bus, dolmuş and taxi network is not particularly relevant to the logistic needs of modern industry.

 The challenge of strengthening a country's logistics infrastructure has traditionally fallen on the back of the public sector.
 More recently, there has been a growing liberalization of state control over strategic assets.
 A deluge of worldwide private investment has ensued.
 Turkey's ruling AK Party has embraced this trend, having already sold off significant portions of Turkey's infrastructure portfolio.
 Most recently the port of Izmir was sold to Hong Kong-based Hutchison-Whampoa for $1.25 billion.
 Similarly, Germany's Fraport bought the operating rights to Antalya's airport for $3.2 billion.
 Although such sales inevitably arouse suspicion concerning whether the government received fair value, the fact remains that these infrastructure assets are better off in private hands in terms of the future investment that they will receive.